Learning the Value of Value Learning: Setup Formal Preliminaries

 \subsubsection{The Refinement Reflection Principle}

 An agent must decide \textit{whether} to refine their understanding of an option.
 To do so, there must be some structure constraining their expectations regarding this process.
-To this end, we impose two conditions: a reflection principle relating current valuations to expected post-refinement valuations, and a non-triviality assumption ensuring genuine uncertainty.
+We impose two conditions: a reflection principle relating current valuations to expected post-refinement valuations, and a non-triviality assumption ensuring genuine uncertainty.

 \begin{definition}[Refinement Reflection Principle] For $A \in \mathbb{A}_0$ and binary refinement $\mathcal{R}_A = \{A \land B_1, A \land B_2\}$, a rational agent's valuation obeys:

 where $(u_1, u_2, q)\footnote{Recall that $q=\frac{p_1}{p_1+p_2}$ where $p_1+p_2>0$.} \sim \mu_A$. \end{definition}